Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 CNN is tracking the US-Israeli strikes across Iran, and Tehran’s retaliatory attacks on US military bases and consulates, Israel and other targets across the region.

-US and Israeli military air strikes killed numerous members of the Iranian leadership, including the Supreme Leader Ayatollah Khamenei, and more strikes Tuesday targeted additional leaders.
+US and Israeli military air strikes killed numerous members of the Iranian leadership, including the Supreme Leader Ayatollah Khamenei.

+The US-Israeli strikes have killed more than 1,200 people in Iran and more than 120 in Lebanon, according to each country’s state media.

 US Defense Secretary Pete Hegseth said Wednesday: “We are just getting started,” noting that the president says to expect “larger waves” of military action.